CNES/S1Tiling/docs/dataflow.rst

 Tiling.
 The other kind is left along as the software cannot really tell whether they could be reused later on or not.

-.. important:: This means that you will have to regularly clean up this space.
+.. important:: This means that you may have to regularly clean up this space.

 .. _cache.S1: